briandrum/codes.forchagrin.com/_chapters/chapter-544-trees-weeds-and-grass.md

 if the same is a single-family residential dwelling, or one tree per unit for multi-family construction, in a location to be determined by the Chief Administrative Officer, and which tree shall be one of those varieties contained in the foregoing list.
-The trees shall be a minimum of 3" in diameter measured at a point 12" above ground level.
+The trees shall be a minimum of 3″ in diameter measured at a point 12″ above ground level.
 (Ord.
 1982-36.
 Passed 1-24-83 )

-## 544.13   Permit; bond; contractors’ license
+## 544.13   Permit; bond; contractors' license

 1. _(a)_ No person shall hereafter plant any tree in a public place or street right of way without first obtaining a written permit from the Chief